 Now the two women want to use their skills to help other victims of injustice and oppression.

-Lydia and Joy’s story demonstrates the importance of providing educational opportunities to the persecuted and marginalised – something very dear to Barnabas Fund.
+Lydia and Joy’s story demonstrates the importance of providing educational opportunities to the persecuted and marginalized – something very dear to Barnabas Aid.

 Through our Living Streams school places sponsorship programme and other educational projects, we support 120 schools in Pakistan, providing a Christian education for more than 11,000 Christian children.